Minister of State for Policing and Crime

 The Minister of State for Policing and Crime is a ministerial position held at the Home Office in the Government of the United Kingdom.
 Holders of this office have previously held additional responsibilities such as for security, counter-terrorism and the fire service.
-The post had responsibility for the fire service from January 2016 to July 2019, from August 2019 to February 2020, and since September 2022.
+The post had responsibility for the fire service from January 2016 to July 2019, from August 2019 to February 2020, and from September 2022 to April 2025.

 This role was created by the splitting of the now-defunct office of the Minister for Security, Counter-Terrorism, Crime and Policing into two new ministerial posts: Security & Counter-Terrorism and Crime & Policing.

 The current holder, following the 2025 British cabinet reshuffle, is Sarah Jones of the Labour Party.